Pima Tech Guides

 • Keep alt text as simple as possible while still providing enough information for a user to navigate your content.

 • If your image shows how to complete a step, please include directional alt text.
-This alt text includes information on where things are located that are shown in the image.
+This alt text includes information on how to find buttons, drop-down menus, or what option in a list of text that are shown in the image.
+Example: Select Tools the sixth option in the D2L navbar and then Assignments, the fourth option in the drop-down menu.

 Example